lucas-homer/cohort-002-skill-building/exercises/02-retrieval-project-work/02.02-building-a-search-algorithm/explainer/readme.md

 Let's implement a system for generating and caching embeddings so we don't regenerate them unnecessarily.

+Recommendation: cherry-pick, and read the code carefully.
+Caching embeddings is a common pattern in AI applications, so it's worth understanding.

 ### Steps To Complete

 #### Adding embedding imports